Unique accommodation: Best 50 places to stay around the world

 Two Seasons Island Resort & Spa, Coron

 The Two Seasons Coron Island Resort & Spa is located on a private island near Coron and is a 100% self-sustaining island resort.
-This swish resort has 42 high ceiling bungalows spread among the island’s lush tropical gardens.
+This swish resort has 42 high-ceiling bungalows spread among the island’s lush tropical gardens.

 I stayed in an Island Tip Bungalow with a private jacuzzi on the verandah, a great place to watch the sunset and the beach.